pivotal/docs-tap/install-general.md

    + [Mac: Install the Tanzu CLI](#mac-cli)
    + [Windows: Install the Tanzu CLI](#windows-cli)

-**Want to uninstall** the Tanzu CLI, plugins, and associated files?
+**Want to uninstall** the Tanzu CLI, plug-ins, and associated files?
    + [Run the Tanzu CLI uninstall script](#remove-tanzu-cli)